bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This flag is currently used by 'tabular' bundle to manually insert horizontal rules at places when 'rules' style is not in effect.
-  It must be a positive integer where 1 is the vertical rule between the first row and the second row, where the first row might be the head row if 'head' style is setup, and so on.
+  It must be a positive integer where 1 is the vertical rule between the first row and the second row, where the first row are body rows excluding the 'head' row.

 + vrules:1 2 3
   This flag is currently used by 'tabular' bundle to manually insert vertical rules at places when 'rules' style is not in effect.
-  It must be a list of integers where 1 represent the vertical rules between the first and second column; the first column might be the 'side' column, and so on.
+  It must be a list of integers where 1 represent the vertical rules between the first and second column including 'side' column.

 + skew: